clp-research/slurk/docs/slurk_bots.rst

 Dissecting the minimal bot
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The minimal bot is an example for a bot able to perform basic tasks, such as sending messages and images if new clients are joining the current room or changing the image shown in the image area.
-Furthermore, the minimal bot can change and display user permissions.
+The minimal bot is an example for a bot able to perform basic tasks, such as sending messages and images to clients joining the current room or changing the image shown in the image area.
+Furthermore, the minimal bot can display and change user permissions.

 The bot file has to be called providing the server URL and port as well as a valid login token as arguments.
 The bot is then connects to the server using the `connectWithToken` command within the LoginNamespace.